History of Honduras: Formalization of Spanish territorial dominion

 In 1537 Francisco de Montejo was appointed governor.
-He set aside the division of territory made by Alvarado on arriving in Honduras.
+He set aside the division of territory made by De Alvarado on arriving in Honduras.
 One of his principal captains, Alonso de Cáceres, quelled the indigenous revolt led by the cacique Lempira in 1537 and 1538.
-In 1539 Alvarado and Montejo disagreed over who was governor, which caught the attention of the Council of India.
-Montejo went to Chiapas, and Alvarado became governor of Honduras.
+In 1539 De Alvarado and De Montejo disagreed over who was governor, which caught the attention of the Council of India.
+De Montejo went to Chiapas, and De Alvarado became governor of Honduras.

 During the period leading up to the conquest of Honduras by Pedro de Alvarado, many indigenous people along the north coast of Honduras were captured and taken prisoner to work on Spain's Caribbean plantations in the encomienda system.
-It was not until Alvarado defeated the indigenous resistance headed by Çocamba near Ticamaya (see: Sicumba at Wikidata) that the Spanish begin to go deeper into country in 1536.
+It was not until De Alvarado defeated the indigenous resistance headed by the chief Çocamba near Ticamaya lagoon that the Spanish begin to go deeper into country in 1536.
 Alvarado divided the native towns and gave their labor to the Spanish conquistadors as repartimiento.
 Further indigenous uprisings near Gracias a Dios, Comayagua, and Olancho occurred in 1537–38.
-The uprising near Gracias a Dios was led by Lempira, who is honored today by the name of the Honduran currency.
+The uprising near the current city of Gracias in the eponymous Lempira Department was led by Lempira, who is honored today by the name of the Honduran currency.